 Foreign Minister Heiko Maas: “The energy transition must succeed in order for our planet to have a future.
 Support for this has never been greater around the world.
 The US is back on board in the area of climate policy.
 China, South Korea and Japan have also committed to achieving climate neutrality.
 We must seize this momentum.
 With the energy transition and the end of the fossil fuel era, which is drawing nearer, the world will change dramatically in the coming decades.
 We must adapt to this situation.
 New dynamics will emerge that will also give rise to tensions.
 That is why we need a forward-looking external energy policy that can promote cooperation while preventing conflicts.”

 President of the German Renewable Energy Federation (BEE) Dr Simone Peter: “Renewable technologies are ready to meet national and international energy needs across the board in all sectors.
 Thanks to massive cost reductions, they are now, in many cases, more cost-effective than conventional energy sources and are therefore the key to a sustainable, clean and secure energy system.
-In terms of the nexus between climate protection and and trade, these technologies are also providing an enormous economic stimulus in the coronavirus crisis.
-The priority now is to continue to drive forward their expansion globally and align energy systems to 100 percent .”
+In terms of the nexus between climate protection and industry and trade, these technologies are also providing an enormous economic stimulus in the coronavirus crisis.
+The priority now is to continue to drive forward their expansion globally and align energy systems to 100 percent renewable sources.”

 In keeping with the BETD’s tradition as a global forum for the energy transition, this year’s event will once again feature speeches and discussions with Environment Minister Svenja Schulze, Director-General of the International Renewable Energy Agency (IRENA) Francesco La Camera and Executive Director of the International Energy Agency (IEA) Fatih Birol.